-Finding Professionals to Work With
+Finding Licensees to Work With

 Word of mouth referrals

 The internet is your friend.
-Almost all mortgage brokers and real estate professionals have an online presence, whether it’s a personal website or profiles on various social media sites.
+Almost all mortgage brokers and real estate licensees have an online presence, whether it’s a personal website or profiles on various social media sites.
 Do some searching online and find someone that appeals to you.

 Find out if they’re licensed